Google and Amazon Unite to Challenge Microsoft's Dominance in Government Contracts

 What do experts say?

-- Sarah Kourtrup (Forrester Research): "Google and Amazon are betting on flexibility, but the government often needs stability—Microsoft currently has an advantage here."
+• Sarah Kourtrup (Forrester Research): "Google and Amazon are betting on flexibility, but the government often needs stability - Microsoft still has an advantage here."

 What's next?

-- In May 2025, a decision is expected on a new $9 billion tender (similar to JEDI), where AWS and Google have already submitted applications.
+• In May 2025, a decision is expected on a new tender for $9 billion (analogous to JEDI), where AWS and Google have already applied.

-- If Amazon and Google prove that their solutions are cheaper and safer, a market redistribution will become inevitable.
+• If Amazon and Google prove that their solutions are cheaper and safer, a redistribution of the market will become inevitable.